Applied Exoskeleton Technology: A Comprehensive Review of Physical and Cognitive Human-Robot Interaction: Physical Human Robot Interaction

 \subsection{Biomechanics}

 The exoskeleton should be designed around the human body's biomechanics, i.e. anthropomorphism and ergonomics.
-To make them fully compatible with the human body, the degree(s) of freedom (DoF) \cite{Yang2008} and the placement of actuators \cite{Zoss2006} of the exoskeleton shall be aligned with human anatomy.
+To make them fully compatible with the human body, the degree(s) of freedom (DoF) \cite{Yang2008} and the placement of actuators \cite{Zoss2006} of the exoskeleton should be aligned with human anatomy.
 This means that simple yet accurate human kinematic models are essential to developing an efficient control algorithm for these assistive devices.
-Such a model should involve DoF of the assisting joints and all possible body parts movements and their limitations.
-Figure \ref{fig:motion} shows the possible motions of human upper limbs.
-Modelling the accurate functions of human upper limbs can be complicated; therefore, usually, a set of pre-determined movements will be used \cite{Geng2016,Gregory2019,Jali2016,Kiguchi2007,Oskoei2008,Phinyomark2018,Scheme2011}.
+Such a model should involve the DoF of the assisting joints and all possible body parts' movements and their limitations.
+Fig. \ref{fig:motion} shows the possible motions of human upper limbs.
+Modelling the accurate functions of human upper limbs can be complicated; therefore, usually, a set of pre-determined movements will be used \cite{Geng2016,Gregory2019,Phinyomark2018}.
 These models can be simpler for the lower limb as there are 3 DoF in the hip and ankle and 1 DoF in the knees.

 These models shall be aligned with the appropriate biomechanical parameters to accommodate the body parts' kinetics and kinematics.
 This is also necessary for understanding the power requirement of the active systems.
 For instance, Dollar and Herr showed that the power at the hip, knee and ankle in level walking is evenly distributed in both the positive and negative sides \cite{Dollar2008}.
 Another example is weight-climbing, which presents more significant biomechanical challenges as the body's centre of mass (CoM) needs to be raised \cite{Li2018}.
 Other than that, these parameters help with studying the exoskeleton's impact on the user.
-There are several ways to measure the effectiveness of a exoskeleton, e.g. average maximum load \cite{Li2018}, joint moment \cite{VanDijk2014}, muscle torque reduction \cite{VandenBogert2003,VanDijk2014}, muscle activity \cite{Bosch2016,VanEngelhoven2019,Hull2020,Kobayashi2009,Otten2018} and metabolic cost \cite{Asbeck2013,Collins2015,Lee2018,Li2018, Grabowski2009,Kim2019a,Walsh2007} (Tab. \ref{tbl:bio}).
+There are several ways to measure the effectiveness of an exoskeleton, e.g. average maximum load \cite{Li2018}, joint moment \cite{VanDijk2014}, muscle torque reduction \cite{VandenBogert2003,VanDijk2014}, muscle activity \cite{VanEngelhoven2019,Hull2020,Kobayashi2009} and metabolic cost \cite{Asbeck2013,Collins2015, Grabowski2009,Walsh2007}.
+Table \ref{tbl:bio} shows some common ways of measuring the biomechanical effect of a wearable assistive device on the user.